ipfs-inactive/blog/content/post/084-explore-the-anatomy-of-a-cid-on-protoschool.md

 ---
 date: 2020-03-03
 url: 2020-03-03-protoschool-tutorial-anatomy-of-a-cid
-title: Explore the anatomy of a CID in ProtoSchool's newest tutorial
+title: Explore the anatomy of a CID in ProtoSchool’s newest tutorial
 author: José Bateira and Teri Chadbourne
 ---
 The ProtoSchool team is pleased to announce the launch of a shiny new multiple-choice tutorial on the **[Anatomy of a CID](https://proto.school/#/anatomy-of-a-cid)**, built by the fabulous [José Bateira](https://github.com/zebateira)!
 It’s our first multiple-choice lesson and the first to explore Multiformats. 🎉